gonzoua/scarab/README.md

 # Commands
 ## attach
-attach [-h] [-s SUMMARY] [-c COMMENT] [-t CONTENT_TYPE] attachment pr
+attach [-h] [-s SUMMARY] [-c COMMENT | -F COMMENT_FILE] [-t CONTENT_TYPE] attachment pr

 Attach file specified by the path `attachment` to the bug with id `pr`.
 If no summary provided the file name is used as a summary.
-If `-c` is not specified tool will invoke editor so a user can enter the comment text.
+If neither `-c` nor `-F` is specified tool will invoke editor so a user can enter the comment text.
 File content type is detecting automatically using libmagic and can be overridden by `-t` command-line switch.

 ## fetch
 fetch [-h] [-o OUTPUT] attachment_id